-The first Baccalaureate Emergency Medical Care (EMC) program in the nation, WCU's EMC Program is accredited by the Commission on Accreditation of Allied health Education Programs through the Committee on Accreditation of Education Programs for the EMS Professions (CoAEMSP).
+The first Baccalaureate Emergency Medical Care (EMC) program in the nation, WCU's EMC Program is accredited by the Commission on Accreditation of Allied Health Education Programs through the Committee on Accreditation of Educational Programs for the EMS Professions (CoAEMSP).
 And, we’re one of only fourteen institutions in the nation offering the Bachelor of Science (B.S.) degree in Emergency Medical Care.

-As a WCU EMC student, during completion of your paramedic studies you will concentrate in one of two areas: health services management or science (pre med).
+As a WCU EMC student, during completion of your paramedic studies you will concentrate in one of two areas: Health Management or Science (Pre Med).

 WCU's EMC Program has a rich history of quality instruction in emergency medicine.
-Our graduates have pursued careers as paramedics, educators, physicians, physician assistants, researchers, and Emergency Medical Services administrators.
+Our graduates have pursued careers as paramedics, educators, physicians, physician assistants, researchers, and EMS administrators.